What is oak firewood like?

 It is particularly well known for its slow, extended burning capacity.

-Well-seasoned oak used as firewood will burn far longer than any softwoods, and put out much more heat.
-Oak falls into the category of hardwood, which is superior for wood stove burning.
+Well-seasoned oak used as firewood will burn far longer than any softwood and put out much more heat.
+Oak is a hardwood, which is superior for wood stove burning.

-When we say that the wood burns clean, that means it does not give off much smoke (especially if it’s dry).
-The wood will crackle and pop if seasoned well – something I love to hear!
+When we say the wood burns clean, that means it does not give off much smoke (especially if it’s dry).
+If seasoned well, the wood will crackle and pop—something I love to hear!

-You will need a good chainsaw if you are cutting up a lot of oak.
-Something like the Stihl MS261 would be great (a pro saw), or the Husqvarna 450 would also be suitable (homeowner saw).
+If you are cutting up a lot of oak, you will need a good chainsaw.
+Something like the Stihl MS261 would be great (a pro saw), or the Husqvarna 450 would also be suitable (a homeowner saw).

 Oak Trees